microsoft/cppwinrt/README.md

+# C++/WinRT is now delivered in the Windows SDK.
+This content is archived for historical reference.
+For the latest information on C++/WinRT, go to http://aka.ms/cppwinrt

 # C++/WinRT
 C++/WinRT is a standard C++ language projection for the Windows Runtime implemented solely in header files.
 It allows you to both author and consume Windows Runtime APIs using any standards-compliant C++ compiler.
 C++/WinRT is designed to provide C++ developers with first-class access to the modern Windows API.